-Circumferential Intravascular Radioluminescence Photoacoustic Imaging (CIRPI) system debuts at SNMMIPosted on: 07.13.17
+Circumferential Intravascular Radioluminescence Photoacoustic Imaging (CIRPI) system debuts at SNMMIPosted on: 07.13.17 by Digirad

 Dr. Raiyan Zaman recently spoke at the 2017 SNMMI Annual Meeting in Denver, Colorado about a revolutionary system that will dramatically improve the early clinical diagnosis and treatment of coronary artery disease (CAD).

 The idea that launched the CIRPI System

 The Circumferential Intravascular Radioluminescence Photoacoustic Imaging (CIRPI) system is the result of an idea that Dr. Zaman jotted down on a scrap piece of paper one evening so she wouldn’t forget about it in the morning.
 Thinking about her research, she wondered about the composition of atherosclerotic plaques, which she hadn’t entertained before and considered adding a photo echo-stick to her current work on characterizing vulnerable plaque.
 That one idea could significantly change the way CAD is assessed and treated.
 It could also help prolong the lives of a wide number of people by helping to manage their heart disease well before they experience additional, more advanced symptoms.

 The system includes a unique optic-based probe that combines circumferential radioluminescence imaging (CRI) and photoacoustic tomography (PAT).
 Not only is it able to locate plaque, but it’s also able to differentiate between stable and vulnerable plaque and determine its composition.
 Physicians will be able to more accurately assess the clinical situation and decide on the appropriate course of treatment for the patient based on this information.